Hey Kids (Start Here)

 Dr. Gottlieb shoots Raleigh a long-suffering look.

-Raleigh reciprocates with a look of total sympathy, because it seems like the thing to do.
+Raleigh reciprocates with a look of jaded sympathy, because it seems like the thing to do.

 Mako stares at Geiszler, saying nothing.

 “Okay,” Geiszler says, with a mildly put-upon sigh.
-“I can clearly see that you have not yet met your hugging quota, despite literally tackling me, so get in here already, Maks, god.”
+“I can clearly see that you haven’t met your hugging quota, despite literally tackling me, so get in here already, Maks, god.
+Be normal about it, though.”

 Mako hugs him again, this time very carefully.

-Raleigh shifts his weight, drops his shoulder bag next to the door, and tries not to feel like a fifth wheel, when he is, in fact, a bona fide fourth wheel.
-He doesn’t want to be forever on the outside of this dynamic that he knows, that he envies, that is almost his own but never will be, not quite.
+Raleigh shifts his weight, drops his duffel next to the door, and tries not to feel like a fifth wheel, when he is, in fact, a bona fide fourth wheel.
+He doesn’t want to be forever on the outside of this dynamic that he knows, that he envies, that’s almost his own but never will be, not quite.

 Geiszler is a dick sometimes.

-But Geiszler is also the guy who let twelve-year old Mako paint his fingernails for practice, not just once but every week for year and a half.
+But Geiszler is also the guy who let twelve-year old Mako paint his fingernails for practice.
+Not just once, but every week for a year and a half.
 Raleigh, in fact, can remember painting his fingernails.

-“Short Science,” he says.
-He extends a hand, and, when Geiszler takes it, he pulls the man into a hug of his own, because he’s missed Geiszler in a strange, confusing way—a blend of the way he misses Yancy—with the vicious, hollow chest-ache of unhealing grief—and the way that Mako has missed Geiszler—with a regret-tightened throat and a frustrated protective streak that colors all her thoughts.
+“Short Science.”
+Raleigh extends a hand.
+When Geiszler takes it, he pulls the man into a hug of his own.
+He’s missed Geiszler in a strange, confusing blend of the way he misses Yancy, with the hollow chest-ache of unhealed grief, and the way Mako has missed Geiszler, with a regret-tight throat and a frustrated protective streak that colors all her thoughts.

 “Yeah,” Raleigh confirms anyway.

-“Mystical drift connection or no,” Geiszler says, extracting himself from their hug, and appropriating Raleigh’s suitcase.
-“This is not going to be a thing.”
+“Mystical connection or no,” Geiszler says, extracting himself from their hug and appropriating Raleigh’s suitcase.
+“This isn’t gonna be a thing.”

-“What’s not going to be a thing,” Raleigh asks.
+“What’s not gonna be a thing?”
+Raleigh asks.

-“I can do better,” Raleigh says, following Geiszler down a hall toward a darkened bedroom as Dr. Gottlieb offers Mako some tea, “I just choose not to.”
+“I can do better.”
+Raleigh follows Geiszler down a hall toward a darkened bedroom as Dr. Gottlieb offers Mako tea.
+“I just choose not to.”

 “Eh,” Geiszler says.
 “That’s fair.”